-By default, Screenly 2 Player is configured to use DHCP over Ethernet.
-This is the most common use case.
-If you need to do something more complicated (such as configuring WiFi or set a static IP configuration on your Ethernet interface), this guide is for you.
+By default, Screenly 2 is configured to use DHCP over Ethernet.
+If you need to do something more complicated (such as configuring WiFi or setting a static IP configuration on your Ethernet interface), this guide is for you.

-Important: The USB stick needs to be formatted as NTFS, FAT32 or ext4. exFAT is not supported.
+* Grab a USB stick - Important: The USB stick needs to be formatted as FAT32. exFAT is not supported.

 * Go to wizard.screenly.io.

 * Configure your settings from the options and a file named 'network.yaml' will be placed on the USB stick.